vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 - Be highly available for all critical components.
 - Be scalable both vertically and horizontally.
 - Be a highly performant experience for our users.
-- Be a good actor on the ActivityPub network.
+- Be a stable endpoint on the ActivityPub network.

 ## Providers